Nikecow/leap/README.md

 ### Get started

+Make sure you have JDK 11 and Maven installed
 - Run `mvn clean install`
-- Comment out `@Disable` in [MeterFileProcessorIT](/src/test/kotlin/energy/leap/MeterFileProcessorIT.kt) and run the test to parse all files in the resource folder.
+- Comment out `@Disable` in [MeterFileProcessorIT](/src/test/kotlin/energy/leap/MeterFileProcessorIT.kt) and run the test
-- You will find the reports in the target folder
+- You will find the generated reports in the target folder

 ### Assumptions